kltm/reusabledata-staging/docs/criteria.md

 ## <span id="criteria-B">B) License requires no further negotiation and its scope is both unambiguous and covers all of the data</span>

-**Rationale:** No further legal consultation should be necessary and no further action should be needed for the non-negotiated use of a data resource.
+**Rationale:** No further legal consultation should be necessary and no further action or human interaction should be needed for continuing non-negotiated use of a data resource, except to initially obtain access keys if necessary.

-- <span id="criteria-B.1">**B.1**</span>) Is the license free of any language that explicitly requires negotiation?
+- <span id="criteria-B.1">**B.1**</span>) Is the license free of any language that *explicitly* requires initial or ongoing negotiation?
+This would not be triggered by all restrictive licenses, but rather by a license that requires engaged negotiation where the results are not known ahead of time.
     - Yes: → <span class="half-star">**HALF STAR**</span> → <a href="#criteria-B/2">**B.2**</a>
     - No: → <span class="no-star">**NO STARS**</span> → <a href="#criteria-B.2">**B.2**</a>
 - <span id="criteria-B.2">**B.2**</span>) Is the scoping of the license complete?
 To determine this, both of these criteria must be met: